 The first Tlatoani of Tenochtitlan was a bit of a proto-Mexica, as the Mexica nation was just taking shape.
 After Tenoch had delivered the Mexica to the Valley of Mexico, they began the process of integrating with the other local polities of the Valley.

-Acampichtli was a native of Texcoco, his mother was Culhua roylaty, but his father was a Mexica noble.
-The council, or calpultin, decided to select a ruler with ties throughout the valley to cement the political place of the newly established Tenochtitlan.
-So Acamapichtli was chosen and became the first Tlatoani of Tenochtitlan around 1382.
-The Mexica were then a minor newcomer in a place with thousands of years of history.
+The council of Mexica elders decided to select Acamapichtli because of his dual Mexica-Colhuacan lineage and so cemented the political place of the newly established island-city of Tenochtitlan.
+Acamapichtli was crowned and became the first Tlatoani of Tenochtitlan around 1382.
+His mother being from Culhuacan, the dominant city-state at the time, was a critical consideration in his election.
+The Mexica were then a minor newcomer in a place with thousands of years of history, they needed status.

 Acamapichtli’s Accomplishments: